vbuterin/pybitcointools/README.md

     {'status': 'success', 'data': {'txid': 'd8b130183824d0001d3bc669b31e798e2654868a7fda743aaf35d757d89db0eb', 'network': 'tbcc'}}

 ### Segregated Witness - the long way
-The same warnings about fees as the long way for regular transactions listed above applies here.
+The same warnings about testnet practice and fees as discussed earlier applies here.

 To create a segwit transaction, generate a pay to witness script hash (P2WPKH) address and mark all the Segwit UTXOs with segwit=True.